Bonds vs Stocks vs Mutual Funds: Which is Better?

 Difference Between Bonds vs Stock vs Mutual Funds

-Here are the differences between a bond:
+Here are the differences between a bond vs stock vs a mutual fund:

 Feature | Stocks | Bonds | Mutual Funds |